-The SWRC has been running the May Flyer sportive for many years and 2020 would have seen its 22nd consecutive running.
-Over the years it has increased in popularity and we get consistent positive feedback on its friendly nature and efficient organisation.
+The SWRC has been running the May Flyer sportive for many years and the next event is on Sunday May 8th, 2022.
 The availability of free homemade refreshments is also very popular.
-The 2020 event was due to take place on Sunday 10th May.

 The routes will be marked by signs which have black arrows on a yellow background attached to telegraph poles, road signs etc. There will be additional warning signs at key points of the course.
 Club members will be acting as marshals at the course divide in Hydestile and at important road junctions.
 The role of the marshals is to give direction and to warn of potential hazards.
 They are not there to say whether or not it is safe to proceed.
 That is a decision which riders need to take for themselves.

 There will be fully stocked feed stations at Lodsworth (long route only) and Ellens Green (long and short routes) and a selection of homemade sandwiches and cakes along with tea, coffee and soft drinks will be provided at the finish at Cobham Village Hall.

 The event is electronically timed with riders being able to see their individual times as soon as they finish.
 A full list of finishing times is published on the timing company's website soon after the last rider has returned.